MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 You can switch to a remote compute context to shift script execution to a different server or platform.
 For example, you might want to bring calculations and analysis to where the data resides on a database platform, such as SQL Server, or on the Hadoop Distributed File System (HDFS) using Spark or MapReduce as the processing layer.

-You can create multiple compute context objects, but use them one at a time.
+You can create multiple compute context objects: just use them one at a time.
 Often, functions operate identically in local and remote context.
 If script execution is successful locally, you can generally expect the same results on the remote server, subject to these [limitations](#limits-on-context-shift).

-This article is focuses primarily on Hadoop Spark and MapReduce.
+This article is focused primarily on Hadoop Spark and MapReduce.
 For SQL Server compute contexts, see [Define and use a compute context](https://docs.microsoft.com/sql/advanced-analytics/tutorials/deepdive-define-and-use-compute-contexts) in the SQL Server documentation.

 ## Prerequisites